A Guide to Competition Handicaps

 - The cards “should normally be submitted within a period of 6 months”*.

-- A supplementary score from a competition is valid provided it is a qualifier.
+- A score from a qualifying competition is valid as a supplementary score.

 - Supplementary cards can be submitted at any time provided you signify your intention before playing.
 Do this via the Pro’ Shop where there is a record book.
 A marked and signed card must be returned.